Mean-field study of repulsive 2D and 3D Bose polarons: Model

 The mean-field ansatz suggests \cite{Pitaevskii_Stringari} that the field operator $\psi({\bf r},t)$ in Eq.~(\ref{psi_t}) can be replaced by complex function $e^{-i\mu t/\hbar}\phi({\bf r})$ with $\mu$ being the chemical potential that fixes the average density of the system.
 In general, the obtained MF equation is very complicated and can be exactly solved only in 1D \cite{Panochko_19}, but for motionless impurity ${\bf p}=0$ the wave function $\phi({\bf r})$ is determined by much more simple equation

 and can be chosen to be real-valued.
 The latter condition automatically rejects the topologically non-trivial solutions \cite{Braz} of Eq.~(\ref{psi_t}).
-Actually, $n({\bf r})=|\phi({\bf r})|^2$ represents the density profile of bosons in the presence of impurity and when $\Phi(r)=0$ the solution is obvious $\phi({\bf r})=\textrm{const}$.
+Formally, $n({\bf r})=|\phi({\bf r})|^2$ represents the density profile of bosons in the external potential of impurity, which in turn, placed at ${\bf r}_I=0$.
+When $\Phi(r)=0$, the solution of Eq.~(\ref{phi}) is obvious $\phi({\bf r})=\textrm{const}$.
+Importantly, the quantum-mechanical expectation value of the local density operator $\langle\psi^+({\bf r})\psi({\bf r})\rangle$, where $\langle\ldots\rangle$ necessary contains an averaging both over the bosonic and the impurity states, is always constant and equal to $\bar{n}=\frac{1}{L^D}\int d{\bf r} n({\bf r})$.
+This is a direct consequence of the continuous translation symmetry of the model.
+However, keeping in mind Eq.~(\ref{phi}), it is convenient to refer to quantity $n({\bf r})$ as a density profile of bosons.